py-ranoid/py-ranoid.github.io/_posts/2018-10-18-lstm-join-names-p1.markdown

 category: blog
 author: Vishal Gupta
 externalLink: false
 ---
 Often, I find myself making [portmateaus](https://dictionary.cambridge.org/dictionary/english/portmanteau-word) from verbs, names, adjectives and pretty much any word I think too much about.
-Some times to shrink phrases, and some times to name a product or app; occasionally, to ship couples.
-And as someone who loves tinkering with AI, I wondered if it was possible to write an algorithm to do it... and here we are.
+Sometimes to shrink phrases, and sometimes to name a product or app; occasionally, to ship couples.
+And as someone who loves tinkering with AI, I wondered if it was possible to write an algorithm to do it… and here we are.
 The first part, this blog is about training a model that can generate artificial names with a character-level LSTM.

-If you're new to LSTMs, RNNs, or sequential models, here are a few resources that can help you learn and get started :
+If you’re new to LSTMs, RNNs, or sequential models, here are a few resources that can help you learn and get started:
 [bit.ly/SeqModelsResources](http://bit.ly/SeqModelsResources).

 # Part 1 : Training a Name-Generating LSTM